Here are answers to some of the most common funding questions we are asked by prospective partners.

 We no longer provide equity investments or loans, except for potential follow-on investments to current partners.

-Aside from strategic fit and potential impact, what else does Luminate consider before providing funding?
+Aside from potential impact and how well an opportunity aligns with your strategy, what else do you consider before providing funding?

-We do not have set decision-making cycles so we evaluate opportunities on a rolling basis.
-That said, unique limitations, such as financial year end, will be communicated as part of the funding process.
+We evaluate opportunities on a rolling basis.
+Any key dates that may affect the process, such as the prospective partner’s or our financial year-end, are communicated as part of the funding process.